OSIPI/TF6.2_DCE-DSC-MRI_Challenges/README.md

 1. Ensure that you have a fully analyzed dataset with Ktrans NIfTI files for each synthetic and clinical patient.
 2. Modify the script as needed to provide the necessary paths to your Ktrans NIfTI files.
+ - Recommended to save as inside a 'TeamName' directory and seperate 'TeamName_neutral' directory for reproduced entry values.
+ - See example directories in the correct formatting in the constant Ktrans [test case](Scoring/entryDirectories)
 3. Run the script using a compatible Python environment to obtain the evaluation scores for your method.

 Please note that the scoring script assumes the availability of the required data files and follows specific guidelines outlined